 Hi there, my name is Jeremy Ricketts and I am the SENDCo at Wayland Academy.

-I've been the SENDCo at both Wayland Academy and Attleborough Academy since September 2015.
-I am currently working at WAN on a Monday, Wednesday and Friday each week.
+I've been the SENDCo at both Wayland Academy September 2015.
+I am currently working on a Tuesday, Wednesday and Thursday each week.
 I would describe myself as passionate about developing the emotional and intellectual profiles of students in my care.
 Happy and successful students make happy and successful adults.

 At Wayland Academy we aware of the needs of each individual student and recognise that we have a responsibility to support every student to achieve their potential.
 Students with Special Educational Needs and those with Disabilities (SEND) are helped to access the National Curriculum through Foundation Learning groups, in-class support and intervention groups.
 We have high aspirations and a determination to develop independence, recognising that this is the most reliable route to excellent educational achievement.